Ⅴ. The Judicial Process

 To enable the College to respond to changing conditions and to ensure continued student support of the Student Justice System, new Student Government leaders and College Administration should review, on an annual basis, the codes and other material set forth herein and make such recommendations as they deem appropriate.

 The Student Court or the Executive Committee of the Faculty may propose amendments to this document and to the codes contained herein, provided that, except as hereinafter provided, no amendment shall become effective until the same shall have been approved by both of said bodies and by the Board of Trustees of the College.
-Any amendment deemed by them to be of a minor nature may be effectuated upon the concurrence of the Chairman of the Student Court, the Executive Committee of the Faculty, and the Dean of Students.
+Any amendment deemed by the Dean of Students to be of a minor nature may be effectuated upon the concurrence of the Chairman of the Student Court, the Executive Committee of the Faculty, and the Dean of Students.
 The Student Court Chairman, when he deems an amendment to be of a major nature, may, at his discretion, condition his approval upon the favorable outcome of a student body referendum.
-Any amendment hereto which would have the effect of modifying the Student Government Constitution must be adopted in accordance with Article VII of that Constitution.
+Any amendment hereto which would have the effect of modifying the Student Government Constitution must be adopted in accordance with Article Ⅷ of that Constitution.